 Do you know your true level of English or other foreign languages?
 If you don’t, please get yourself certified.
 The TOEIC seems to be quite popular.
 It’s a diploma you can add to your CV and goes beyond self-assessment of linguistic competence.

 Try to do as many personality tests as possible.
 Most are FOC and online.
 They will help you to explain yourself at interview.
 We all know ourselves, but it is another affair trying to make third parties understand our strong points.

-Working holiday visas https://en.wikipedia.org/wiki/Working_holiday_visa#Australia are generally offered to young people from 18 years to 30 years sometimes 35 years according to the country.
+Working holiday visas https://en.wikipedia.org/wiki/Working_holiday_visa#Australia are generally offered to young people aged between 18-30 years, sometimes 35 years according to the country.
 You can gain international and travel experience in one go!
 It could be an adventure of a lifetime and a great selling point in your search for work upon your return to your home country.

 Every time you have work experience, ask for a written reference before leaving.
 References are third parties saying how great you are.
 You need that, it’s credibility and proactivity, someone else needs to sing your praises.

 Ensure your CV and Professional online profiles mirror each other.
 There is nothing worse than receiving a CV, checking the LinkedIn profile and discovering discrepancies.